kelsonic/example.js/README.md

 # Example.JS
 JavaScript is booming.

 In fact, 94% of the top million websites use it.
 But learning it can be tough.

 There's tons of resources out there, but sometimes it's better to learn by example.

-Welcome to Example.JS, the hub of JS examples.
+Welcome to Example.JS, the hub of JavaScript examples.

 ## Subjects: